 Sometimes it feels like your eLearning courses haven't been updated since the 90s.
-Often, today’s courses will look remarkably similar to the ones we made ten years ago.
+Often, your courses look remarkably similar to the ones you made five years ago.
 This sense of timelessness can easily bore your learners and actually take away from the impact of the course content.

 How can you make your eLearning courses more innovative?
 How can you adapt them to modern learners' needs and spice them up?
 Most importantly, how can you redesign them and create transformative experiences that actually engage your learners?

 1) Adopt The Learner Experience Design (LXD) Mindset

 There’s a difference between instructional design and design thinking: instructional design often focuses just on the instructional material being developed and not the details of how it is being implemented.
 Design thinking, on the other hand, studies and improves the entire end-user experience.

 - How the learner hears about the course